maziac/DeZog/documentation/Usage.md

 # Rename back to .mmc (optional).
 ./zesarux --machine tbblue --sna-no-change-machine --enable-mmc --enable-divmmc-ports --mmc-file "<your-mmc-image>"  --enable-remoteprotocol &
 ```

+### Serial Interface

+The serial interface needs to be connected to the UART of a [ZX Spectrum Next](https://www.specnext.com).
+In order to communicate with the ZX Next special SW needs to run on the Next.

+Note: This does not work currently.

+## Usage

+If you use any Remote other than the internal Simulator please make sure that it is started before you start the debug session with DeZog.

+Now start DeZog by pressing the green arrow in the debug pane.

+DeZog will now

+- connect to the remote (e.g. open the socket connection to ZEsarUX)
+- instruct the Remote (e.g. ZEsarUX) to load the nex, snapshot file or tap file
+- set breakpoints (if there are breakpoints set in vscode)
+- stop/break the just started assembler program

+DeZog/vscode will now display the current PC (program counter) with a yellow arrow in the left side of your .asm file.
+Left to that you see the VARIABLES section and the
+call stack in the CALL STACK section.

+You can now try the following:

+- hover over registers in your source code -> should display the value of the register
+- step-over, step-in etc.
+- click in the call stack -> will navigate you directly to the file
+- set breakpoints, press continue to run to the breakpoints

 ### Reverse Debugging